 What is Organic?

 Organic foods sold in our stores are products that carry the USDA labels which have been certified as such and meet the USDA standards.
-Produce that earns the USDA organic certification is grown without the use of pesticides, synthetic fertilizers, sewage sludge, bio-engineering or ionizing radiation.
+Produce that earns the USDA organic certification is grown with no synthetic pesticides (any pesticides must be approved by National Organic Program and derived from natural sources), synthetic fertilizers, sewage sludge, bio-engineering or ionizing radiation.
 In order to be labeled "organic," the farm where the food is grown is certified to make certain the farmer is following all the rules necessary to meet USDA organic standards.
 Companies that handle or process organic food before it arrives in our stores must be certified, too.

 Ingles carries a wide variety of organic products throughout the store.

 To know if your food is certified as organic, you should look for a small sticker with the USDA Organic Seal on the product or on the display of the product.
 Products with this seal must contain at least 95% organic products by weight to meet the specifications for being organic.

 What Do the Various Organic Food Labels Mean?